lcsmuller/jsmn-find/README.md

 ## Design

-jsmn-find organizes jsmn's JSON tokens under a hashtable, so that they can be searched for in linear time.
+jsmn-find organizes jsmn's JSON tokens under a hashtable so that they can be searched for in linear time.

 ## Usage